Michael Costigan (film producer)

 Michael Costigan is a film and television producer.

 Biography

 Costigan graduated from Brown University in 1990.
 He was a production executive at Columbia Pictures at Sony Pictures Entertainment, where he worked for nine years on films including Bottle Rocket (1996), The People vs. Larry Flynt (1996), Gattaca (1997), Girl, Interrupted (1999), and Charlie's Angels (2000).
 He left Sony and worked as executive producer on Brokeback Mountain (2005).
 Costigan started a production company, Corduroy Films, in 2002.
 He then became president at Scott Free Productions from 2005 to 2012.
 Costigan left Scott Free to work full-time as a film producer.
 He started the production company COTA Films and signed a two-year deal with Sony.
+In 2018, Costigan partnered with the actor Jason Bateman to run Bateman's production company, Aggregate Films.

 Filmography

 He was a producer in all films unless otherwise noted.